walidshaari/hybrid-eks-cp-localzone/README.md

  echo $(aws cloudformation describe-stacks --stack-name "stack1" --region "us-west-2" --query 'Stacks[0].Outputs[?OutputKey==`LZPublicSubnetId`].OutputValue' --output text)
 ```

- 3. Open 2048_lz file and update tag **"alb.ingress.kubernetes.io/subnets"** with subnet captured from previous step, **save** file, then deploy the application using the following command
+ 3. Open 2048_lz file and update tag **"alb.ingress.kubernetes.io/subnets"** with subnet captured from previous step, **save** file, then deploy the applications using the following command

 ```bash
 #Deploying to pods in a cluster in the Region (public)